Personal Financial Planning

 - CPE: C

-For further information concerning program overview, requirements, career options,
+For further information concerning program overview, requirements, career options, and/or procedures, contact:

 Dr. Sarah Asebedo

 College of Human Sciences